ring-lang/ring/extensions/tutorial/replicatelist/README.md

 In this extension we learn how to create a C function that add more items to the list.

-This extension in an update to the (filterlist) extension in : ring/extensions/tutorial/filterlist folder
+This extension is an update to the (filterlist) extension in : ring/extensions/tutorial/filterlist folder

 In mylib.c we update the file to add